MiniMinja/TopDown/Assets/Scripts/Character/Player/PlayerAttackHandler.md

 holds the "key" to 2 types of weapons.
 [Sword](/Assets/Scripts/Weapon/Sword/SwordAttackBehavior.md) and gun.

 `int currWeaponIndex`
-the current weapon the user has equipted
+the current weapon the user has equipted.

 `bool pauseRotate`
 boolean function if the user is allowed to switch weapons.